-Figure 2. a) Fracture toughness differences between common materials and rocks (Greer, 2009), b) Schematic load deformation curve representation of 3-point-bending test of granite rock sample, including 4 progressive fracture stages, covering fracture initiation & propagation, (Yu, etal., 2018, after Hashida&Takahashi, 1993).

-"prior to the peak stress under quasi-static loads, the tip of notched crack can appear (as) an inelastic zone, which is defined (as) the fracture process zone (FPZ)", Fig.2b.
-These researchers also pointed out that; this area of study (fracture mechanics) in materials' mechanical behaviour context has a special focus after "Hillerborg, etal., (1976) proposed the fictitious crack model (or cohesive crack model) to describe the FPZ".
-In order to explain fracture development, "the cohesive stresses are used to explain the crackbridging mechanism due to zig-zag cracking and frictional sliding and pull-out of grains", (Hillerborg, 1991; Yu, etal., 2018).
+Figure 2. a) Fracture toughness differences between common materials and rocks (Greer, 2009), b) Schematic load deformation curve representation of 3-point-bending test of granite rock sample, including four progressive fracture stages, covering fracture initiations & propagations, (Yu, etal., 2018, after Hashida&Takahashi, 1993). mechanical behaviour context has a special focus after "Hillerborg, etal., (1976) proposed the fictitious crack model (or cohesive crack model) to describe the FPZ".
+In order to explain fracture development, "the cohesive stresses are used to explain the crack-bridging mechanism due to zig-zag cracking and frictional sliding and pull-out of grains", (Hillerborg, 1991; Yu, etal., 2018).
 Then, Yu, etal., (2018) wrote that FPZ is formed in phase (ii) stage in Fig.2b.
 In this stage there are "large numbers of micro cracks aggregation and interaction in a local region".

 Solid materials' mechanical behaviours have been tested through several research based laboratory tests mainly for; compressive, tensile, shear, and bending strength properties.
-The failure of concrete specimens (and/or man-made rock-like solid materials) could also be tested in a similar manner.
-Rock fracture initiation and their propagations in the test specimens (through the naturally existing rocks and/or newly prepared ones) are governing issues of their mechanical behaviours.
-Fracture behaviours at these specimens are controlled mainly by; applied 3D stress conditions, fracture related parameters, and rock material properties.
+The failure of concrete samples (and/or man-made rock-like solid materials) could also be tested in a similar manner.
+Rock fractures' initiations and their propagations in the test samples are governing issues of their mechanical behaviours.
+Fracture behaviours at these samples are controlled mainly by applied 3D stress conditions, fracture related parameters, and rock material properties.
 Rock types and their mineralogical & petrographic features, naturally existing crack densities, newly formed cracks and their density values, crack geometries and their main orientations, localisation of high/low crack density areas are also influencing the fracture rupture conditions, (thus the toughness of rock materials).
-Natural rock materials and artificially cemented man-made rock-like materials (i.e: bricks, concrete) have been used mainly as load-bearing solid materials during urbanisation history.
+Natural rock materials and artificially cemented man-made rock-like materials (i.e: bricks, concretes) have been used mainly as load-bearing solid materials during urbanisation history.
 Their mechanical properties have recently been researched more comprehensively for stable working and living places.
 In order to form urban spaces in/on earth crust, load-bearing columns and beams have to be designed to transfer overburden loads in stable conditions.
 The strength of these structural elements (columns, beams) are a vital issue during their modelling in engineering design efforts.
-Good practices and engineering knowledge are required for adequate stable surface/underground space designs.
-Keeping the natural rock mass structural conditions as it is found before the engineering activities, moulding concrete columns/beams with minimum internal microvoids are two important key-factors influencing the results of engineered designs (including load-bearing structural elements).
+Good practices and engineering knowledge are required surface/underground space designs.
+Keeping the natural rock mass structural conditions as it is found before the engineering activities, moulding concrete columns/beams with minimum internal microvoids are two important key-factors influencing the results of engineered designs.
 While imposing the significance in the intactness of rock and concrete materials at load-bearing structural elements of engineering projects, any defects adding them purposely (like drilling a hole) should be evaluated more comprehensively for their outcomes.
-Any positive/negative impacts influencing load-bearing resistance (toughness) of the structural columns are then vital subjects to be considered comprehensively.
+Any positive/negative impacts influencing loadbearing resistance (toughness) of the structural columns are then vital subjects in stability analyses to be considered comprehensively.